 - If the Agent cannot see the flight at all and the flight departs very early (e.g. 03 am) or very late (e.g. 23:50), the Agent needs to specify a departure time in their system, or request Availability for the preceding/following date.

-- Q 34: Is there a way to automatically request availability across multiple dates?
-What if I am looking for a specific class (or classes)?
+- Q 34: Is there a way to search for Award Availability across multiple dates?

 - Q 35: Is there a way to automatically receive availability alerts?

 - A: KVS Tool members continue to enjoy a number of exclusive features, including the most comprehensive Award Availability coverage across all global airline alliances (including 100% Star Alliance, OneWorld and SkyTeam Award coverage).
 Unfortunately, automated alerting functionality would not currently be 'compatible' with these features for a number of policy and technical-related reasons.